devbug/ItemClearLag-ICL/README.md

 - `preserveNoDespawnItems`: Whether to preserve items that are set to never despawn.
 - `preserveNoPickupItems`: Whether to preserve items that are set to not be picked up.

+### Advanced Item Filtering

+- `preserveEnchantedItems`: Whether to preserve items with enchantments.
+- `preserveModItems`: Whether to preserve items from mods (non-vanilla items).
+- `preserveRareItems`: Whether to preserve items with RARE or EPIC rarity (e.g., netherite **gear**, dragon egg, enchanted golden apples).
+  - **Note**: Resource items like diamonds, netherite ingots, emeralds, and ancient debris have COMMON rarity and are NOT protected by this setting.
+Add them to `exemptItems` instead.
+- `targetItemsOnly`: Enable blacklist mode.
+If true, only items in `targetItems` will be cleared.
+- `exemptItems`: List of item IDs that should never be cleared (whitelist).
+Edit in config file.
+Example: `["minecraft:diamond", "minecraft:netherite_ingot"]`
+- `targetItems`: List of item IDs to clear when `targetItemsOnly` is true (blacklist).
+Edit in config file.
+- `excludedDimensions`: List of dimension IDs to exclude from item clearing.
+Edit in config file.
+Example: `["minecraft:the_nether", "minecraft:the_end"]`

+**Note**: List-type configurations (`exemptItems`, `targetItems`, `excludedDimensions`) must be edited directly in the config file (`config/Icl/ICL.json`), not via commands.

 ## Permissions

 ICL has a fabric-permissions integration, which allows you to set permissions for each command.
 Here are the permissions: